arcmags/usync/README.md

 Usync searches the current and parent directories for a *.usync* file that defines a remote rsync host.

+## Installation

+`make install` will copy the usync script and manpage to the local user directories *~/.local/bin* and *~/.local/share/man* (*/usr/local/bin* and */usr/share/man* if run as root). `make uninstall` removes these files from their respective locations.

+Usync is a single script, so it's easy enough to just copy it manually to your PATH directory of choice.

 ## Usage

     usync <command> [option...]